Areas of expertise

 - trainer

-- operator competency shift lead
+- operator competency verification expert

 There are basically three dynamics here: